 NEXT STEPS

 HOW YOUR FEEDBACK IS USED

-The ongoing feedback received so far will be used to develop the Vision and Goals for the OCP.
+The feedback received so far will be used to develop the Vision and Goals for the OCP.
 The Vision and Goals will then seed the creation of Growth Scenarios.
-The Vision, Goals and Growth Scenarios will be engaged upon early in the new year.
+The Vision, Goals and Growth Scenarios will be engaged upon early in the spring of 2021.